BerkeleyLab/Marble-MMC/README.md

 ## Credits

-This code base was initially developed as a collaboration between Michal Gaska (WUT) and Larry Doolittle (LBNL), with important contribuitons from Sergio Paiagua, Vamsi Vytla and Michael Betz (LBNL).
+This code base was initially developed as a collaboration between Michal Gaska (WUT) and Larry Doolittle (LBNL), with important contributions from Sergio Paiagua, Vamsi Vytla, Keith Penney, Shreeharshini Murthy, and Michael Betz (LBNL).

 ## Copyright